What is a consent order?

 Statement of information for a consent order (Form D81)

 First, you will need to complete a Form D81 statement of information – this is a snapshot of your current financial position.
-You will need to give the court a summary of the value of:
+You are required to provide full disclosure of all your financial information, including a summary of the value of:

-• your income from all sources (including any maintenance, benefits, or rental income you receive).
+- your income from all sources (including any maintenance, benefits, or rental income you receive).
+Full disclosure is a legal requirement for the court to consider and approve the consent order, ensuring transparency and fairness in your financial agreement.

-If you’re confused about filling out the D81 Form, you can book a free 15-minute consultation below.
+If you’re confused about filling out the D81 Form, you can book a free 15-minute consultation and we can help.

 Draft consent order

-The other document you will need to submit is the consent order.
-This isn’t normally a document you can prepare yourself.
-Instead, it should be properly drafted by a legal professional as it will need to include certain legal clauses and there is no template for this.
-This is where amicable can help.
+The other document you will need to submit is the consent order itself.
+This isn’t a document you can prepare yourself, it should be properly drafted by a specialist as it will need to include certain legal language.
+We can help you draft your consent order.

 The consent order sets out what you would like to happen to your finances when you divorce.
 It may include what will happen to property, assets, debts, and pensions.
 Child and spousal maintenance - along with lump sums that’ll be transferred between you - will also need to be recorded.
 Consent orders also set out a timetable for when payments will be made, or when assets will be transferred.